1. Choose a study abroad placement you are excited about ?

 Solo travelling is one of the personal benefits of studying abroad, and is a great way to gain more independence, whilst visiting a city with new friends can help to create bonds and memories for life.

-Travelling is also a great way to boost your career prospects, here are some of the reasons travelling can aid your graduate job applications.
+Travelling is also a great way to boost your career prospects, here are some of the reasons travelling can aid your career.

 4. Stay realistic and be prepared ?